GuruTom/GoughChallenge/wp-content/plugins/contact-form-7-paypal-add-on-pro/readme.txt

 = 1.5 =
 * 8/13/15
 * Added feature - Ability to only send Contact Form 7 email is payment is successful or not at all
-* Bug fix - Some server permissions didn't allow plugin to be deactivated
+* Bug fixed - Some server permissions didn't allow plugin to be deactivated

 = 1.4.4 =
 * Added feature - Ability for each form to have its own PayPal account